 How Companies Improve the Current Ratio

-There are plenty of options for companies with low current ratios.
+There are many options for companies with low current ratios.
 Some of the most viable include:

 People Also Ask